What Is a Savings Account? Here’s Why You Need One Today

 Savings accounts are interest-generating accounts.
 Depending on the interest rate environment, banks often compete for customers based on how much interest they will provide on your savings.
 Interest rates are meant to reward you for deferring your consumption and can generate an income stream.

-It is critical to keep in mind that your funds are not meant to be withdrawn regularly from a savings account.
-Many banks place caps on the number of monthly withdrawals you can make before facing penalties.
-Everyday spending should be with a checking account, instead of a savings account.
+It is critical to remember that funds are not meant to be withdrawn regularly from a savings account.
+Many banks cap the number of monthly withdrawals you can make before facing penalties.
+Instead, everyday spending should be made from a checking account.

 Savings accounts also have minimum balances ranging from zero to several thousand dollars.
 These minimums give banks some assurance over their fund amount and encourage you to keep savings in the savings account and not treat your savings account as a checking account.